-Tibetan people accept as true that they originated from a union between a monkey and a Raksasi(devil).
-In Tibet, in the Shannan region is Mount Gongpori which is considered as the place where the couple once lived according to the legend handed down through generations.
+Tibetan people accept as true that they originated from a union between a monkey and a Rakshasi(devil).
+In Tibet, the Shannan region is Mount Gongpori which is considered as the place where the couple once lived according to the legend handed down through generations.
 The original inhabitants began to live in the highlands as early as the Paleolithic age.
-In about 237 BC, a tribe by the Yurlung Tsangpo River was unified by Nyatri Tsenpo, the first king of Tibet.
+In about 237 BC, a tribe by the Yarlung Tsangpo River was unified by Nyatri Tsenpo, the first king of Tibet.

 Tubo Kingdom (the 7th century 877)

 King Songsten Gompo the 33rd the Tsenpo of the Yarlong and his tribe established the Tubo kingdom and built the first Buddhism chapel in Tibet.
-Songtsen Gompo married with princesses of Nepal and China's Tang Dynasty (618-907), the latter being the famous princess Wencheng of china.
+Songtsen Gompo married princesses of Nepal and China's Tang Dynasty (618-907), the latter being the famous princess Wencheng of China.

 After Songtsen Gampo's death in 650, his most outstanding successors Detsen (742-798) and King Tri Ralpa Chen (804-836), followed the Buddhist religion and built the first Buddhist temple which symbolized Buddhism formal recognition in Tibet.
 Severe demolitions of Buddhist monasteries and persecutions against monks in the following years eventually provoked massive revolt and the assassination of Lang Dharma.